For court

 -

 Export the conversation to a PDF first, then print the PDF.
 On iPhone, the most reliable way is to screen-record the whole thread inside the chat app, import the recording into TextPort, and let it produce a paginated PDF with each message's date, time, sender name, and full content.
-Then send the PDF to AirPrint or to a desktop printer.
-Printing loose screenshots instead skips full timestamps and breaks long threads across awkward page boundaries, which is a common reason printouts get challenged.
+Then AirPrint it or print from a desktop.
+Printing loose screenshots instead skips full timestamps and breaks long threads across awkward page boundaries, a common reason printouts get challenged.

 -

 Save the whole conversation as a PDF and keep the original screen recordings or screenshots too.
 The PDF is what you hand to your lawyer or file with the court.
-The original source files live on your phone and a backup drive as a verifiable record that the export was not manipulated.
+The source files live on your phone and a backup drive as a verifiable record that the export was not manipulated.
+TextPort produces the PDF and leaves your source files untouched, so both halves stay on the same device.

 -

 There is no built-in iPhone feature that downloads text messages as a file you can hand to a court.
 You need either a desktop tool that parses an Apple backup (Decipher TextMessage, iMazing) or an app that works on the phone itself by transcribing screen recordings and screenshots.
-TextPort is the on-phone option and supports any chat app.
+TextPort is the on-phone option.
+It runs on iPhone or iPad, exports to PDF, CSV, HTML, or TXT, and supports any chat app, not just iMessage.

 -

 Pick the app that matches where the conversation actually lives.
-If the messages are in iMessage or SMS and you have a Mac or PC, Decipher TextMessage and iMazing both produce clean court-ready PDFs from an Apple backup.
+If the messages are in iMessage or SMS and you have a Mac or PC, Decipher TextMessage and iMazing both produce clean court-friendly PDFs from an Apple backup.
 If the conversation is in WhatsApp, Messenger, Instagram DMs, Telegram, or Signal, or if you do not have a computer, those desktop tools cannot help.
-TextPort works on the phone and supports any chat app you can record on screen.
+TextPort works on the phone and supports any chat app you can record on screen, usually the best fit for court use.

 -

 Yes.
-Self-exported PDFs are routinely accepted as long as every message shows sender, date, and time, the thread is complete, and the source files have not been edited.
-You do not need a forensic firm for ordinary civil matters.
+Self-exported PDFs are routinely accepted as long as every message shows sender, date, and time, the thread is complete, and you have not edited the source files.
+You do not need a forensic firm for ordinary civil matters like custody, harassment, landlord disputes, small claims, or employment.
+Forensic extractions only matter when the authenticity of the messages is in serious dispute, which is rare.
 If you are unsure, ask your attorney what their court accepts before you spend money on a forensic service.

 -

-Screenshots are admissible in most jurisdictions when sender, recipient, and timestamps are visible on every message.
+Screenshots are admissible in most jurisdictions when they clearly show the sender's name or phone number, the recipient, and timestamps on every message.
 They become weak evidence when the thread is cropped, when timestamps are missing, or when the sequence has visible gaps.
-A formatted PDF that stitches the same screenshots into a paginated document is harder to challenge than a stack of loose images.
+A formatted PDF transcribed from your screenshots or screen recording, with consistent headers and a readable sequence, is harder to challenge than a stack of loose images.
+TextPort builds that PDF from the screenshots or screen recording you provide.

 -

-Both produce court-ready PDFs from iMessage and SMS on a Mac or PC, with a USB cable and an Apple backup. iMazing wraps message export inside broader iPhone management; Decipher TextMessage is more message-focused.
+Both produce court-friendly PDFs from iMessage and SMS conversations.
+Each requires a Mac or PC, a USB cable, and an Apple backup of the phone, so plan for up to a couple of hours to make the backup first. iMazing wraps message export inside broader iPhone management (battery health, photo transfer, ringtones); Decipher TextMessage is more focused on message export.
 Neither reads WhatsApp, Messenger, Instagram, Telegram, Signal, or any other third-party chat app.
 For those, or if you cannot use a computer, TextPort is the on-phone alternative.

 -

-Install TextPort on iPhone or iPad, open the chat app, scroll to the start of the thread, then start a screen recording while you scroll slowly to the end.
-Import the recording into TextPort, let it transcribe, and tap Export to PDF.
-AirPrint the PDF, or email it to yourself and print at a library or print shop.
+Install TextPort on your iPhone or iPad, open the chat app where the messages live, scroll to the start of the thread, then start a screen recording while you scroll slowly to the end.
+Import the recording into TextPort, let it transcribe the conversation, and tap Export to PDF.
+AirPrint the PDF to any AirPrint-capable printer, or email it to yourself and print from a library, work, or print-shop computer.

 -

 Use a tool that preserves timestamps and sender names while it formats the conversation.
 TextPort does this directly on iPhone: import a screen recording or screenshots, review the transcribed thread, and tap Export to PDF.
-The output is paginated and each message shows date, time, and sender.
+The output is paginated, each message shows date, time, and sender, and group chats keep participant names intact.
 The same workflow handles any messaging app you can capture on screen.

 -

 Skip the loose-screenshot approach.
-Cropped images drop most per-message metadata.
+Cropped images drop most per-message metadata and break long threads across awkward page boundaries.
 Export to a PDF that stamps every message with date, time, and sender first, then print that PDF.
+Tools designed for court use (TextPort, Decipher TextMessage, iMazing) all do this.
+Generic screenshot printing does not.

 Start exporting your messages